 - free online health chats for teens and parents or caregivers

-- a quarterly newsletter with up-to-date pediatric pain resources
+- a quarterly newsletter with up-to-date pediatric pain and functional symptom resources

-- a family centered website with essential pain management information for kids, teens, and parents: www.thecomfortability.com.
+- a family centered website with essential symptom management information for kids, teens, parents and caregivers: www.thecomfortability.com

-The Comfort Ability Program workshops are a clinical intervention developed by Dr. Rachael Coakley at Boston Children's Hospital.
+The Comfort Ability® Program workshops are a clinical intervention developed by Dr. Rachael Coakley at Boston Children's Hospital.
 The workshops teach proven coping skills based in cognitive behavioral therapy (CBT).
-In the workshop, kids and teens and their parents or caregivers learn important strategies to better manage pain symptoms and get back to their full lives.
+In the workshop, kids and teens and their parents or caregivers learn important strategies to better manage pain symptoms and functional symptoms (like dizziness, nausea, fatigue, etc.) and get back to their full lives.

 Visit our workshops page for more information about the workshops, including information for how to register for a workshop at Boston Children’s Hospital.

-Every month, the Comfort Ability Program runs free online chats for either kids or parents.
-All health chats are moderated by a pain psychologist and include a peer or parent mentor.
-These chats are a great way to get support, ask questions, and continue learning about pain management.
+Every month, the Comfort Ability® Program runs free online chats for either kids or parents.
+All health chats are moderated by a pediatric psychologist and include a peer or parent mentor.
+These chats are a great way to get support, ask questions, and continue learning about pain and other functional symptoms management.
 You do not have to be a patient at Boston Children’s Hospital to join a health chat; our chats are open to the community.
-Visit our Comfort Ability online chat page to find out when the next chats are happening and more.
+Visit our Comfort Ability® online chat page to find out when the next chats are happening and more.

-The Comfort Ability Program is on a mission to connect families with helpful science-backed resources of all kinds.
-In our quarterly newsletter, we share information about new apps, websites, books and programs that can help to support kids with pain.
+The Comfort Ability® Program is on a mission to connect families with helpful science-backed resources of all kinds.
+In our quarterly newsletter, we share information about new apps, websites, books, and programs that can help to support kids with pain and other functional symptoms.
 Visit our newsletter page to sign up and stay connected.